michael-sulyak/aiohttp-rpc/README.md

 ## Middleware

 Middleware is used for request/response processing.
+It has a similar interface as [aiohttp middleware](https://docs.aiohttp.org/en/stable/web_advanced.html#middlewares).

 ```python3
 import aiohttp_rpc